 Paint swatches generally have 3 or more colors all in a row.
 Each swatch is grouped according to color temperature.

 So, on one swatch you will have several shades of a color that is either warm or cool.
 One swatch will NEVER have both warm and cool colors on it.

 The more muted the color on the swatch, the more grey has been added.
 If you stay with the same saturation level and color temperature, you can easily coordinate colors in your space.

-For example, using the swatches below, you could choose a couple of colors from one swatch for a nice, soothing monochromatic look.
+- For example, using the swatches below, you could choose a couple of colors from one swatch for a nice, soothing monochromatic look.

 - Or you could choose, say the third color down on two different swatches.
 Doing that, you’d be keeping with the same saturation level, which would provide a lovely coordinating color scheme.

 A white near cool colors on a swatch compliment cool colors, while a white near warm colors on a swatch compliment warm colors.

 The Right Way to Pick Paint Colors – Quick Step-by-Step Instructions

 - Bring paint swatches home with you.
 Tape the swatches to the wall.
 Or buy a sample pot and try a few shades on the wall in the room you want to paint.

-4. Now look at the paint in different lighting at different times of day.
+- Now look at the paint in different lighting at different times of day.